Ancurio/mkxp/README.md

 * Audio formats other than ogg/wav (this might change in the future)
 * Audio "pitch" parameter
 * The Win32API ruby class (for obvious reasons)
-* Loading Bitmaps with sizes greater than the OpenGL texture size limit (around 8192 on modern cards)
+* Creating Bitmaps with sizes greater than the OpenGL texture size limit (around 8192 on modern cards)

 ## Nonstandard RGSS extensions